 Serve the glasses with one layer of chocolate pudding, one layer of strawberry pudding, and one of vanilla pudding.
 Use cake icing bags to layer the pudding without making a mess of the glass.

-Cover the glasses and take them to the fridge for 3 hours.
+To set the pudding, cover the glasses and put them to the fridge for 3 hours or more.

 Serve and enjoy.

-- Mix in a saucepan the milk, sugar, cornstarch, and eggs.
+- Mix in a saucepan the almond milk, sugar, cornstarch, and eggs.

 - Stir until the first bubble forms.